Importing a 3D Model from Trimble 3D Warehouse™

 There is a very useful tool in the Object Materials tab of the Inspector called Material Picker.
 It has an eye dropper icon.
 The Material Picker lets you copy a material from one object to another.
 Imagine that you have found several pieces of furniture from different sources, and want to use them as a set of furniture in the same room.
 Materials of one of them might suite your design.
 Then you need to make the others look as they are made of the same wood, fabric, metal, and so on in order to be in the same style.
 Since the materials you like are not present in the library and you don't have the textures as graphic files, all you can is to take them directly from one of the objects.

 To copy a material from one object to another, make sure that you can easily reach both of them in the 3D view.
 Ideally, they should be visible on the screen at the same time.
 Select an object that should receive a material.
 Open the Object Materials tab of the Inspector.
-In the list of materials, select one you want to replace.
+In the list of materials, select the one you want to replace.
 Click on the Material Picker to activate it.
 Then click on a material in the 3D view that you want to copy.
 It will be applied to the selected object immediately.
 You can select several materials in the list to update them together.
+If you can’t find the needed material in the library, you can import your own materials into Live Home 3D.

 Revised: June 2020